kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - A clusterIP will balance the load among the mapped pods in a random manner.
 - This kind is usually used while working with databases or APIs that you dont want to expose to the world and use them internally.

 > NOTE: While writing a service, inside metadata the name field should match the hostname you want to connect it to.
-For example if you are connecting to a database with hostname `redis` then the `name:` field inside the `metadata:` section should be `redis`.
+For example if you want to connect to a database with hostname `redis` then the `name:` field inside the `metadata:` section should be `redis`.
 If this is not the same it causes dns resolution failure and your app wont be able to connect to the database.

+## etcd

+- etcd stores all information regarding all componenets of kubernetes and the ones you deploy.
+- If k8s cluster was created manually, it is deployed as a systemd service.
+If the cluster was deployed using kubeadm then it is deployed as a pod in the kube-system namespace.
+- Multiple control planes ( multiple masters) will have multiple etcd running in HA.

+## scheduler

+- It decides which pod should be scheduled on which node by looking at the resource requirements of the pod if defined.
+- It will first short list the node which will be the best fit for the pod and then the kubelet will start the pod on the decided node.

+## Namespace

+- It helps in isolating components like deployments, pods, services, etc. We can use the same HA kubernetes cluster and isolate dev and prod envs using namespaces.
+- Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).
+- In order to access any service in another namespace use the domain `<service-name>.<namespace>.svc.cluster.local`.